Nemesis

 When Children Die, Who Is to Blame?

-Philip Roth's final novel asks questions that have no good answers.
-In Nemesis, set during a polio epidemic in 1944 Newark, a young man watches children he's responsible for fall ill and die, and he cannot stop asking why.
+Philip Roth's final novel - he announced his retirement from writing in 2012, two years after its publication, and never wrote another word of fiction before his death in 2018 - asks questions that have no good answers.
+In Nemesis, set during a polio epidemic in the summer of 1944 in Newark, New Jersey, a young man watches children he's responsible for fall ill and die, and he cannot stop asking why.
 Is it God's punishment?
 Random chance?
 Somehow his fault?
-The questions consume him far more than the disease itself ever could.
+The questions consume him far more than the disease itself ever could, and the guilt he builds from the answers he constructs - irrational, self-destructive, impossible to dislodge - becomes its own kind of affliction, a paralysis of the spirit that mirrors the physical paralysis the disease inflicts on the body.

-Eugene "Bucky" Cantor is a twenty-three-year-old playground director in the Weequahic section of Newark, a close-knit Jewish neighborhood.
-He's a javelin thrower and weightlifter, strong and dedicated, defining himself by his duty to the children in his care.
-But his poor eyesight has kept him out of World War II while other men serve overseas - a fact that gnaws at him constantly.
-Then polio arrives, and Bucky must watch helplessly as the children on his playground start getting sick, some dying, some left paralyzed.
-His strength means nothing against an invisible enemy.
+Eugene "Bucky" Cantor is twenty-three years old, a playground director at the Chancellor Avenue School playground in the Weequahic section of Newark - a close-knit Jewish neighborhood where families know each other, where children play outdoors all summer, and where the arrival of polio is experienced not as an abstract public health crisis but as an intimate terror.
+Bucky is a javelin thrower, a weightlifter, and a competitive diver - strong, dedicated, defining himself by his physical capabilities and his duty to the children in his care.
+But his poor eyesight has kept him out of World War II while other men serve overseas, a fact that gnaws at him constantly.
+His friends are fighting.
+He's running a playground.
+When polio arrives and his children start getting sick - some dying, some left paralyzed - his strength means nothing against an invisible enemy he can't fight, can't confront, can't throw a javelin at.
+The helplessness compounds the guilt he already carries about not serving, and the combination begins to eat him alive.

 The children keep getting sick.
 Parents are terrified.
 Rumors spread about how polio transmits - through swimming pools, through hot dogs, through the very air.
 Nobody knows.
-Before the Salk vaccine, polio epidemics terrorized communities every summer, and Roth captures that particular dread of a disease nobody understood.
+Before the Salk vaccine, polio epidemics terrorized American communities every summer, and Roth captures that specific dread with historical precision - the dread of a disease nobody understood, that struck children more than adults, that seemed to punish the innocent with a randomness that felt deliberate.
+Bucky stands on the playground watching boys he knows by name carried away in ambulances, and the question that will destroy his life begins to form: why them and not me?

-Bucky's fiancée Marcia is spending the summer as a counselor at Indian Hill, a camp in the Poconos.
-She calls frequently, begging him to leave Newark, to take a job at the camp, to escape the epidemic.
+Bucky's girlfriend Marcia Steinberg - a fellow teacher at Chancellor Avenue School - is spending the summer working at Indian Hill, a camp in the Poconos.
+She calls frequently, begging him to leave Newark, to take a waterfront job at the camp, to escape the epidemic.
 He refuses at first - how can he abandon his children?
-But after speaking with Marcia's father, who gives his blessing for the engagement, Bucky proposes marriage over the phone and agrees to come to Indian Hill.
+Leaving feels like desertion, a second failure after being kept out of the war.
+But after speaking with Marcia's father, who gives his blessing for the engagement, Bucky proposes to Marcia over the phone and agrees to come to Indian Hill.

 The camp is paradise.
-Cool mountain air instead of Newark's suffocating summer heat.
+Cool mountain air instead of Newark's suffocating heat.
 No polio cases.
+Children swimming, laughing, healthy.
 Each night Bucky and Marcia canoe to a secluded island and make love.
-He forms a friendship with Donald Kaplow, a junior counselor he helps with diving.
-For a brief time, Bucky can breathe.
+He befriends Donald Kaplow, a seventeen-year-old at the camp whom he mentors in diving.
+For a brief, shimmering stretch, Bucky can breathe.
+The guilt about leaving Newark hasn't disappeared, but the relief of being somewhere safe - somewhere the disease hasn't reached - temporarily holds it at bay.

 What makes this novel unsettling isn't the disease itself but Bucky's response to it.
 He cannot accept randomness.
-He cannot accept that children die for no reason, that tragedy strikes without meaning.
-So he searches for blame - in God, in himself, in fate - and the guilt he accumulates becomes its own kind of paralysis.
+He cannot accept that children die for no reason, that tragedy strikes without pattern or purpose.
+So he searches for blame - in God, whom he comes to see as cruel and arbitrary, in himself, whom he condemns as a carrier of destruction, in fate, which he interprets as specifically targeting him for punishment.
+The guilt he accumulates becomes its own kind of paralysis, more crippling than the physical disability that follows.

-This is explicitly a tragedy in the classical sense.
+Roth structures Nemesis as a Greek tragedy - explicitly, deliberately.
 The narrator tells us early that things won't end well.
-We watch Bucky make choices that seem reasonable but lead inexorably toward destruction.
-His flight from Newark to Indian Hill, intended as escape, becomes the very thing he can never forgive himself for.
-Character is fate, the Greeks said, and Roth structures the novel to prove them right.
+We watch Bucky make choices that seem reasonable in the moment but lead inexorably toward destruction.
+His flight from Newark to Indian Hill, intended as escape, becomes the thing he can never forgive himself for.
+His refusal to marry Marcia, intended as self-sacrifice, becomes the loneliness that defines the rest of his life.
+His need to find meaning in suffering, intended as a form of faith, becomes the bitterness that replaces it.
+Character is fate, the Greeks said, and Roth structures the novel to prove them right - except that Arnie's existence suggests character isn't the only fate available.
+The same disease, the same loss, didn't have to lead where Bucky went.
+He chose his interpretation of events, and his interpretation destroyed him more thoroughly than the polio did.

 Rating: 3.5/5 ⭐

-Perfect for: Philip Roth completists, readers interested in 1940s American Jewish life, anyone who appreciates literary fiction tackling philosophical questions about suffering and responsibility.
+Perfect for: Philip Roth completists, readers interested in 1940s American Jewish life and the pre-vaccine polio era, anyone who appreciates literary fiction tackling fate, guilt, and theodicy through the lens of American history.

 You Might Also Like